Choose the right sources

 Write a paper and cite sources correctly

 Information sources should be used following the provisions of academic ethics and the Law on Copyright as well as citation rules.
-In order to properly compose an academic paper and avoid plagiarism, it is necessary to work independently and analyse (constructively investigate) the topic or problem of the research.
+In order to properly compose an academic paper and avoid plagiarism, it is necessary to work independently and analyze (constructively investigate) the topic or problem of the research.

 Information sources are not used for retelling or rewriting information.
 They are meant to prove, justify, reason, interpret, evaluate, etc., i.e. perform information analysis and synthesis; generalise knowledge.
 While writing a scientific paper, it is necessary not only to provide information, but also interrelate it; reveal the cause-effect relationships; link the end of the previous chapter with the beginning of the other; use the information obtained in other sections; and draw conclusions from the information analysed and the data received.